 This refrigerator relish is very easy to make, even if you have never made pickles or relish before.
-It does not need to be sealed and will stay crisp and delicious in the refrigerator.
+It does not need to be sealed and will stay crisp and delicious in the refrigerator for a limited time.
+(For longer storage, process as you would any other relish.)
 Of all the pickles and relishes I make, this is everyone’s number one favorite.

 What you will need: